vmware-tanzu/function-buildpacks-for-knative/CONTRIBUTING.md

 If you want to work on a new version of any package you can create a new branch for that version from main.
 For example, if you want to work on the builder for version 0.1.0 you can create a branch builder/v0.1.x from main.
 If you want to work on a new version of the python invoker you can create a branch python-invoker/v0.1.x from main.
 If you want to work on a new version of the python buildpack you can create a branch python-buildpack/v0.1.x from main.

 On the other hand, if you want to extend or patch a specific version of a package, you can check the branch of that specific version (for minor and major versions), and work on that branch.
-Then, to cut a new release from that branch simply create a new tag with the version you want to release.
-For example, if you want to patch the python invoker for version 0.0.1 you can work from the branch python-invoker/v0.0.x and create the tag python-invoker/v0.0.1 after you are finished, and push the tag to the remote repository.
-The same goes for the buildpacks and builder (after the PR from your changes are merged in the python-invoker/v0.0.x).
+When you are ready to cut a new release follow [these instructions](https://github.com/vmware-tanzu/function-buildpacks-for-knative/tree/main/builder#cut-a-builder-release) after your changes are merged and the tests pass in the branch you are extending.

 ## Layers Explained